Beaverton Portland Divorce Mediator Matthew House, J.D.: Child-Centered Divorce Without Attorneys

 The Making of a Mediator

-Except for his three years of law school in Idaho, Matthew is a lifelong Oregonian.
-He was born in Eugene and attended two-year-old preschool at a program at the University of Oregon.
-Sixteen years later, he returned to UO to begin college.
+Except for my three years of law school in Idaho, I am a lifelong Oregonian.
+I was born in Eugene and attended two-year-old preschool at a program at the University of Oregon.
+Sixteen years later, I returned to UO to begin college.

 Drawn to the Law